agrover/froyo/API.md

 The Froyodev will reconfigure itself in the background to operate redundantly with the block devices it currently has available.
-This will likely fail if bit 9 (`Cannot Reshape`) in the `Status` property's `FroyoRunningStatus` field is set.
+This will likely fail if bit 9 (`Cannot Reshape`) in the `Status` property's `RunningStatus` field is set.
 Reshape operation will begin immediately and will impact the performance of other I/O operations to the Froyodev.